cozy-labs/cozy-dev-docs/source/index.md

 ### 2. Install Node.js

- > On Debian GNU/Linux Jessie, the proper version of Node.js is available in the official repositories
+ > On Debian GNU/Linux Jessie, one of the proper version of Node.js (0.10.29) is available in the official repositories

 ```shell
 apt-get install nodejs nodejs-legacy npm